 Mainland China has 20 nuclear power reactors in operation, 28 under construction, and more are scheduled, which intend to produce a sixfold increase in China’s nuclear capacity.
-Yet, as Greenpeace exercises anti-nuclear protests around the world
+Yet, as Greenpeace’s record testifies it exercises anti-nuclear protests around the world

 it appears completely indifferent to the massive growth of nuclear plants and uranium mining inside China, and the hazardous environmental impact they pose.
-Nor does it appear troubled by the worrying standards which operate within China’s nuclear industry:
+Nor in the past has it seemed troubled by the worrying standards which operate within China’s nuclear industry: